GoogleCloudPlatform/service-extensions/README.md

 Each recipe has an example plugin written in Rust and C++, and an accompanying unit test that verifies both.

+# Testing

+Tests (and thus plugins) can be invoked as follows:

+`$ bazelisk test --test_output=all --define engine=v8 samples/...`

 In support of unit testing, this repo contains an `HttpTest` fixture with a `TestWasm` host implementation and `TestHttpContext` stream handler.
 These minimal implementations loosely match GCP Service Extension execution environment.
-The contexts implements the ABI / feature set described below (mainly HTTP headers and logging), but often in a simple way (behaviors may not match GCP exactly).
+The contexts implement the ABI / feature set described below (mainly HTTP headers and logging), but often in a simple way (behaviors may not match GCP exactly).

 # Samples & Recipes

-The samples folder contains Samples & Recipes to use as a reference for your own or extend them to fit your particular use case.
+The samples folder contains Samples & Recipes to use as a reference for your own plugin.
+Extend them to fit your particular use case.

 *   [Log each Wasm call](samples/noop_logs): Don't change anything about the traffic (noop plugin).
 Log each wasm invocation, including lifecycle